ddeveloper72/fhir-patient-summary/README.md

 # FHIR Patient Summary Application

+The live site is on Heroku at https://ddeveloper72-fhir-app-2d30b05e8d2c.herokuapp.com/

 ## Purpose

 The FHIR Patient Summary Development Application is designed to create a FHIR patient document bundle, which is presented as a JSON file.
 This application also aims to convert the FHIR patient summary into an HL7 level 3 CDA document.